area9innovation/fast/mini/readme.md

 ### Compile server commands

-	<file> <command> evalfile
+	<file> <command> processfile
-        - reads the content of the given file and once read, pushed it on the stack and
-        - runs "command" on it.
+        - reads the content of the given file and once read, push it on the stack and runs "command" on it.
 This is only done if the file is changed compared to last time we read it.
-    	  Notice this is "async", so whatever follows evalfile will run immediately after this command, WITHOUT the file content on the stack, and the command will run will a potentially empty/different stack in the second run.
+    	  Notice this is "async", so whatever follows processfile will run immediately after this command, WITHOUT the file content on the stack.
+Also, the callback command will run a different stack in the second run.

 	<name> <val> define		    - define a top-level name in the program